 Start Supplemental Information

-Section 3506 of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35) requires that Federal agencies provide interested parties an early opportunity to comment on information collection requests.
-The Director, Information Collection Clearance Division, Privacy, Information and Records Management Services, Office of Management, publishes this notice containing proposed information collection requests at the beginning of the Departmental review of the Start Printed Page 16260information collection.
+The Department of Education (ED), in accordance with the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
+Start Printed Page 103033506(c)(2)(A)), provides the general public and Federal agencies with an opportunity to comment on proposed, revised, and continuing collections of information.
+This helps the Department assess the impact of its information collection requirements and minimize the public's reporting burden.
+It also helps the public understand the Department's information collection requirements and provide the requested data in the desired format.
+ED is soliciting comments on the proposed information collection request (ICR) that is described below.
 The Department of Education is especially interested in public comment addressing the following issues: (1) Is this collection necessary to the proper functions of the Department; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the Department enhance the quality, utility, and clarity of the information to be collected; and (5) how might the Department minimize the burden of this collection on the respondents, including through the use of information technology.
 Please note that written comments received in response to this notice will be considered public records.

 OMB Control Number: 1850-0582.

-Abstract: The Integrated Postsecondary Education Data System (IPEDS) is a web-based data collection system designed to collect basic data from all postsecondary institutions in the United States and the other jurisdictions.
-IPEDS enables NCES to report on key dimensions of postsecondary education such as enrollments, degrees and other awards earned, tuition and fees, average net price, student financial aid, graduation rates, revenues and expenditures, faculty salaries, and staff employed.
-The IPEDS web-based data collection system was implemented in 2000-01, and it collects basic data from approximately 7,500 postsecondary institutions in the United States and the other jurisdictions that are eligible to participate in Title IV Federal financial aid programs.
-All Title IV institutions are required to respond to IPEDS (Section 490 of the Higher Education Amendments of 1992 (Pub.
-L. 102-325)).
-IPEDS allows other (non-title IV) institutions to participate on a voluntary basis.
-About 200 elect to respond.
-IPEDS data are available to the public through the College Navigator and IPEDS Data Center Web sites.
-The National Center for Education Statistics (NCES) seeks authorization to continue its IPEDS data collection.
-Current authorization expires 6/30/2014 (OMB No. 1850-0582).
-We are requesting a new clearance for the 2014-15 and 2015-16 data collections now in order to provide institutions a one-year advance notice of changes to the current data collection.
-Because the already approved 2013-14 IPEDS data collection has not yet taken place, we are carrying over the documentation and estimated burden associated with the 2013-14 data collection.
+Abstract: The National Center for Education Statistics (NCES) seeks authorization from OMB to make a change to the Integrated Postsecondary Education Data System (IPEDS) data collection.
+Current authorization expires February 29, 2020 (OMB# 1850-0582 v.20-23).
+NCES is requesting a new clearance for the 2019-20, 2020-21, and 2021-22 data collections to enable us to make a change to six of the IPEDS data collection components, clarify definitions and instructions throughout the components, and to continue the IPEDS collection of postsecondary data over the next three years.
+IPEDS is a web-based data collection system designed to collect basic data from all postsecondary institutions in the United States and the other jurisdictions.
+IPEDS enables NCES to report on key dimensions of postsecondary education such as enrollments, degrees and other awards earned, tuition and fees, average net price, student financial aid, graduation rates, student outcomes, revenues and expenditures, faculty salaries, and staff employed.
+The IPEDS web-based data collection system was implemented in 2000-01.
+In 2017-18, IPEDS collected data from 6,642 postsecondary institutions in the United States and the other jurisdictions that are eligible to participate in Title IV Federal financial aid programs.
+All Title IV institutions are required to respond to IPEDS (Section 490 of the Higher Education Amendments of 1992 [Pub.
+L. 102-325]).
+IPEDS allows other (non-title IV) institutions to participate on a voluntary basis; approximately 200 non-title IV institutions elect to respond each year.
+IPEDS data are available to the public through the College Navigator and IPEDS Data Center websites.
+This clearance package includes a number of proposed changes to the data collection.
+As part of the public comment period review, NCES requests that IPEDS data submitters and other stakeholders respond to the directed questions found in Appendix D of this submission.

 End Supplemental Information